 Food For Thought: Beat Alzheimer’s Disease With Smart Food, is a new online video series that is being produced by Crossbow Communications.
-It will be complete and ready for online viewers in early 2016.
 Opportunities are still available for donors, sponsors and investors.

 Unfortunately, there are many more questions than answers regarding neurodegenerative disease.
 Precise diagnoses are largely a shot in the dark and a process of elimination.
 Most doctors are unable to distinguish between advanced forms of Alzheimer’s disease and the highly aggressive and contagious version known as Creutzfeldt-Jakob disease (CJD).
 Experts suggest that these diagnoses are wrong at least 25 percent of the time.

 These misdiagnoses and millions of other suppressed diagnoses represent a nightmare for caregivers and the public at large.
 It’s just the tip of an iceberg regarding misinformation and mismanagement that is fueling this devastating global epidemic.

 The most common forms of neurodegenerative disease include Alzheimer’s disease, Parkinson’s disease and Creutzfeldt-Jakob disease.
 They’re all part of the same disease spectrum—known as prion disease.
 Prion disease also impacts wildlife, sea mammals and livestock.
 Mad cow disease is a form of prion disease.
 There is no species barrier.